dart-archive/www.dartlang.org/src/site/articles/dart-unit-tests/index.markdown

 We might have a callback that's called an undetermined number of times, where only a test can tell us when it's the last time.
 For these cases we can use `expectAsyncUntilN()` (where N is 0, 1 or 2).
 These functions take a second function argument which should return false if more callbacks are expected or true if all callbacks are done.

+These functions can all take a named 'id' argument that will be used in error messages to identify the callback.
+This is particularly useful for anonymous closures; for named functions or methods the framework will use the function or method name as the default id.

 ## Matchers